openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Current Architecture/Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Currently, the courses are stored in modulestore and the libraries can either be stored in Modulestore or Blockstore.
-The course lives in the modulestore and some of the libraries in blockstore, the [library_sourced_block](https://github.com/openedx/edx-platform/blob/master/common/lib/xmodule/xmodule/library_sourced_block.py) is used to make a copy of that blockstore based library block and store it in modulestore itself as the child.
+The course lives in the Modulestore and some of the libraries in Blockstore, the [library_sourced_block](https://github.com/openedx/edx-platform/blob/master/common/lib/xmodule/xmodule/library_sourced_block.py) is used to make a copy of that blockstore based library block and store it in Modulestore itself as the child.